rantmakes/Roastmaster_RDP_Probe_Host_For_Pi/README.md

 Note: Humidity and CO2 are sent as "Temperature" events (RPEventType: 3) so that Roastmaster can graph them as curves.

-Resources
+## Resources

 MCP9600 Library: https://docs.circuitpython.org/projects/mcp9600/en/latest/

 SCD-41 Library: https://docs.circuitpython.org/projects/scd4x/en/latest/

 RDP Protocol Datasheet: Included in repository.

-Acknowledgements
+## Acknowledgements

-Danny Hall (Rainfrog, Inc.): For the original RDP protocol and Arduino implementation.
+* Danny Hall (Rainfrog, Inc.): For the original RDP protocol and Arduino implementation.

-Evan Graham: For the original digital reading prototype.
+* Evan Graham: For the original digital reading prototype.

-Robert Swift: For impetus, vision, and code prototyping.
+* Robert Swift: For impetus, vision, and code prototyping.

-License
-MIT License

-Copyright (c) 2016 Rainfrog, Inc. Written by Danny Hall, for Rainfrog, Inc., modified by Rich Anthony.
-Based on the prototyping of Robert Swift and input from countless Roastmaster users.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.